ToJans/tojans.github.com/content/about.md

 ---
-layout: page
 title: "About me"
-date: "2013-06-21"
-comments: false
+nocomment: true
-sharing: true
+nodate: true
-footer: true
+nopaging: true
 ---
 I solve business problems by building software and help organisations to get better at building software.